 Applications will be taken from full-time legislative directors, legislative assistants, legislative correspondents, and professional committee staff members in the U.S. House of Representatives and the U.S. Senate; executive branch staffers in intelligence, defense, and foreign affairs; full-time military, fellows detailed to the Hill or the executive branch; diplomatic staff; and journalists.

-NPEC will hold eleven lunchtime seminars between September and November 2018.
+NPEC will hold eleven lunchtime seminars between September and December 2019.
 Sessions are held on Friday afternoons.
 To recieve a course completion certificate requires attendance of six or more of the eleven seminars.
-Three of these six must include specified required lectures.
-Individuals who complete the program will also have the opportunity to participate in an intensive day-long retreat in early 2019.
+Three of these six must include specified priority lectures.
+Individuals who complete the program will also have the opportunity to participate in an intensive day-long retreat in early 2020.
 All events will take place in Washington, DC.

 The seminars are taught by Henry Sokolski, executive director of NPEC, former Deputy for Nonproliferation Policy in the Office of the Secretary of Defense, and military senate legislative assistant and special assistant for nuclear energy policy.